With More Than 17,000 Islands, 1427 Reef Fish and over 600 Coral Species, Indonesia Is One of the Most Biodiverse Diving Destinations in the World

 With some fantastic eco-resorts dedicated to scuba diving, Raja Ampat (7 nights starting from ...) that offers a flexible package of two, three or more dives a day.

 In the South, Misool eco-resort is particularly famous for its Marine Protected Area created in 2005, helping Raja Ampat flourishing with abundant species.
-After swimming with juvenile black tip sharks in Misool eco-resort lagoon (7+1 nights unlimited diving starting from ...), you'll find it hard to believe it was once a place where sharks fins were being trafficked.
+After swimming with juvenile black tip sharks in Misool eco-resort lagoon (8 nights starting from ...), you'll find it hard to believe it was once a place where sharks fins were being trafficked.

 Manta Sandy: located off Arborek island, Manta Sandy is a very popular dive site in Raja Ampat, both for mantas and divers!
 Reef manta rays come here every day as it is a cleaning station.
 With a depth of only 18 meters (59 feet), it is suitable for all divers levels.
 The number of divers allowed at the site is regulated by the dive operators themselves.